go-macaron/macaron/docs/en-US/README.md

 })
 ```

-Route groups can be added too using the Group method.
+Route groups can be added too using the Group method:

 ```go
 m.Group("/books", func(r *macaron.Router) {